planetclegg/planetclegg.github.io/crypto-notes3.md

      - **Authenticity:** Only someone with the private key could have produced that signature.
      - **Integrity:** The document hasn’t been altered; any change would produce a different hash, invalidating the signature.

+**JEC:** note how the public/private keys are used differently (reversed) compared to public key encryption

 ## more background on hashing
 this is me manually using "shasum" a commandline utility for generating SHA hashes on my computer. file1.txt contains the text "this is a file.", file2.txt contains the text "This is a file."